TheMosKau/LiquidBouncePlusPlusOLD/README.md

 ## Contributing

 We appreciate contributions.
-So if you want to support us, feel free to make changes to LiquidBounce+'s source code and submit a pull request.
+So if you want to support us, feel free to make changes to LiquidBounce++'s source code and submit a pull request.
 Currently, our main goals are the following:
-1. Improve LiquidBounce+'s performance.
+1. Improve LiquidBounce++'s performance.
 2. Re-work most of the render code.

 If you have experience in one or more of these fields, we would highly appreciate your support.